 The Somerston wines showcase the highest quality single block wines on the property.
 With each vintage, the best sites are selected to produce distinctive block-designate wines.

-Winemaking Team - Roberto Marina, Rodrigo Herrera, Craig Becker, and Cody Hurd (from left to right)
+Winemaking Team - Roberto Martinez, Rodrigo Herrera, Craig Becker, and Cody Hurd (from left to right)

-Vineyard Team - Jose Antonio Perez, Jose Carmelo Leon, Jake Knobloch, Serafin Tellez and Daniel Ramirez (from left to right)
+Vineyard Team - Jose Antonio Perez, Jose Carmelo Leon, Alvaro Tellez, Jake Knobloch, Serafin Tellez, and Daniel Ramirez (from left to right)

-Sales Marketing - Margeaux McLain, Melissa Jackson and Jennifer Hernandez
+Sales and Marketing - Margeaux McLain and Melissa Jackson

 What began as two historic properties, has been merged to create one singular vision for the future.
 Follow us in our journey to create the ultimate Napa Valley legacy.

 In 1869, Joshua James Priest, who came to California in 1849, bought 692-acres of Rancho Catacula called Soda Valley or Priest Ranch.

 A few years after settling the estate, the Priest family worked with Calistoga Water to bottle Priest Natural Soda Water.
 This bottle and many more can still be found at the estate when hiking the 1,682-acre property